Skidmore-Computational-Biophysics-Lab/Nina_van_Hoorn_Thesis_Files/README.md

 # Overview
 Relevant code and files for Nina van Hoorn's 2025 undergraduate thesis.
-This thesis explores various dimensionality reduction techniques (mainly PCA, kernel PCA, and trained autoencoders) applied to molecular dynamics simulation data of the VCBC-A3F complex.
+This thesis explores various dimensionality reduction techniques (PCA, kernel PCA, and trained autoencoders) applied to molecular dynamics simulation data of the VCBC-A3F complex.

 ## How to navigate this code base